Blog

 - How the LIS and IMS user interfaces operate in tandem

-- Shared ascension numbers
+- Shared accession numbers

 - How to use the LIS software for case assignments